torvalds/linux/Documentation/admin-guide/sysctl/kernel.rst

 panic
 =====

-The value in this file represents the number of seconds the kernel waits before rebooting on a panic.
+The value in this file determines the behaviour of the kernel on a
+panic:

+* if zero, the kernel will loop forever;
+* if negative, the kernel will reboot immediately;
+* if positive, the kernel will reboot after the corresponding number of seconds.

 When you use the software watchdog, the recommended setting is 60.

 panic_on_io_nmi